Scare Me: Plot

 Fred proposes a new story about a singer who makes a deal with the Devil to perform on a nationwide talent competition, but is possessed and forced to sing about widespread murder.
-Afterwards, Carlo leaves to go take care of more deliveries (after getting an autograph from Fanny), while Fanny goes to the bathroom.
+Afterwards, Carlo leaves to take care of more deliveries (after getting an autograph from Fanny), while Fanny goes to the bathroom.
 Fred reads Fanny's notebook while she is away, realizing she's been writing down all of their stories, as well as taking notes on him and his inability to accept that she's the better writer.
 Drunk and angry, he confronts Fanny with a fire poker.
 When Fanny berates Fred for his lack of talent and asks for her book back, he chases her around the house with the poker, but during the chase, he trips down the stairs and impales himself on it.

 Bleeding and in pain, Fred begs Fanny to kill him so he doesn't have to suffer any more; she retrieves a log from the fireplace and raises it, but instead puts it down and leaves the house, leaving Fred to bleed out.
 Bettina arrives the next morning to check on Fred, finding Fanny's notebook while completely oblivious to Fred's corpse on the stairs.
 A mid-credits scene reveals that Bettina has written the stories in the notebook into a book of her own and is now a famous author in her own right.